dixonaws/aws-cloudops-linux/content/1.launching_an_ec2_instance/global_infra.md

 pre:
 ---

+It is helpful to have some background on the AWS Global Infrastructure before we launch a Linux instance in AWS.

 AWS currently has 24 regions in its [global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/).
 Each of these regions contains at least two Availability Zones.
 You can think of an Availability Zone as a collection of one or more physical datacenters.
 There are 77 Availability Zones throughout the world.

+We'll be using the _us-east-1_ region in this session.

 <img src='/images/global_footprint.png' width='600px'>